-Pending outcome of investigation on certain matters which has formed the basis for issuing of Disclaimer of opinion by its statutory auditors in their audit reports for FY19 and FY20 atmosphere in the board meetings which was followed by resignation of the company's statutory auditor along with issuance of disclaimer on their opinion on the accounts for FY19.
-However, post that, the promoter directors have withdrawn their major counter claims against each other and the quarterly results of the company are also getting published within timelines for the last three quarters.
-Further, both promoter brothers are re-appointed as Managing Directors of VIL.
-Also, an external law firm & CA firm are appointed to verify the left out claims of the promoters whose reports are delayed due to Covid-19.
-Further new statutory auditor of the company for FY20 has also issued disclaimer of opinion in the audit report of FY20 pending outcome of the investigation.
+Pending outcome of investigation on certain matters which has formed the basis for issuing of Disclaimer of opinion by its statutory auditors in their audit reports for FY19 and FY20

+On account of various disputes between two brothers of the promoter group who were also on the Board of VIL, at various points in time during FY20 some of the independent directors of VIL had resigned from the Board citing hostile atmosphere in the board meetings which was followed by resignation of the company's statutory auditor along with issuance of disclaimer on their opinion on the accounts for FY19.
+However, post that, the promoter directors have withdrawn their major counter claims against each other, and the quarterly results of the company are also getting published within timelines for the last few quarters.
+Further, both promoter brothers are re-appointed as Managing

+Directors of VIL.
+Also, an external law firm & CA firm are appointed to verify the remaining claims of the promoters whose outcome/reports are delayed due to disruptions caused by the outbreak of Covid-19 pandemic.
+Furthermore, new statutory auditor of the company for FY20 has also issued disclaimer of opinion in the audit report of FY20 pending outcome of the aforesaid investigation.